Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To confirm that the "Forgot Password" flow sends a reset link and allows the user to set a new password and log in.

+**Preconditions:**
+- User account exists in the system with a registered email address
+- User is not currently authenticated
+- Supabase password reset functionality is configured
+- Email service is available to send reset links
+- User has access to the registered email inbox

 **Actions:**
 - Step 1: Click on the Sign In button
-- Step 2: Click on the "Forgot Password" link
+- Step 2: Click on the "Account Settings"
-- Step 3: Enter registered email address
+- Step 3: Enter old password
-- Step 4: Click "Send Reset Link" button
+- Step 4: Enter new password
-- Step 5: Verify confirmation message appears
+- Step 5: Confirm
-- Step 6: Check email inbox for reset link
-- Step 7: Click reset link and set new password
-- Step 8: Log in with new password
+- Step 6: Log in again using new password

 **Expected Results:**
-- Step 1: Sign In modal opens
-- Step 2: Password reset form appears with email input field
-- Step 3: Email field accepts input
-- Step 4: System sends password reset email via Supabase
-- Step 5: Success message confirms reset link has been sent
-- Step 6: Password reset email is received with reset link
-- Step 7: Password reset page opens and allows new password entry
-- Step 8: User can successfully sign in with new password
+The Sign In modal should open when accessed.
+When the "Forgot Password" link is clicked, a password reset form should appear with an email input field.
+The email field should accept input and validate the email format.
+The system should send a password reset email via Supabase's password reset functionality to the provided email address.
+A success message should appear confirming that the reset link has been sent to the user's email.
+The user should receive a password reset email containing a secure, time-limited reset link.
+Clicking the reset link should open the password reset page where the user can enter a new password.
+After setting the new password, the user should be able to successfully sign in using the new password credentials.

 **Actual Results:**
-- Step 1: Sign In modal opens
-- Step 2: Password reset form appears with email input field
-- Step 3: Email field accepts input
-- Step 4: System sends password reset email via Supabase
-- Step 5: Success message confirms reset link has been sent
-- Step 6: Password reset email is received with reset link
-- Step 7: Password reset page opens and allows new password entry
-- Step 8: User can successfully sign in with new password
+Password reset form appeared.
+Reset email sent successfully.
+Email received with valid reset link.
+Password reset page allowed new password entry.
+User signed in with new password successfully.

 **Status:** Passed